shaunmitchellve/docai/README.md

 The file processor service is built using an updated version of Node that does not come default with Cloud Shell.
 To upgrade Node in Cloud Shell
 run: `nvm install 14.17.6`

+If your environment has the following Organization Police Set you will need to update it with-in your project after it's been created in order to allow the Front End to be access by anyone:
+- constraints/iam.allowedPolicyMemberDomains

 ## Deploy Process

 `terraform init`